-Ingredients: Puff-paste; to every 1/2 lb of paste allow 3 oz of almonds, sifted sugar, the white of an egg.
+Ingredients: Puff-paste; to every 1/2 pound of paste allow 3 ounces of almonds, sifted sugar, the white of an egg.

-Blanch and cut the almonds into strips lengthways; press them slanting into the paste closely round the rings; and when they are all completed, sift over some pounded sugar, and bake for about 1/4 hour or 20 minutes.
+Blanch and cut the almonds into strips lengthways; press them slanting into the paste closely round the rings; and when they are all completed, sift over some pounded sugar, and bake (350°F) for about 1/4 hour or 20 minutes.

 Garnish between the almonds with strips of apple jelly, and place in the center of the ring a small quantity of strawberry jam; pile them high on the dish, and serve.

-Ingredients: Puff-paste (1/2 lb of paste will make 2 dishes of sandwiches), jam of any kind, the white of an egg, sifted sugar.
+Ingredients: Puff-paste (1/2 pound of paste will make 2 dishes of pastry cookies), jam of any kind, the white of an egg, sifted sugar.

 Roll the paste out thin; put half of it on a baking sheet or tin, and spread equally over it apricot, greengage, or any preserve that may be preferred.
 Lay over this preserve another thin paste; press the edges together all round; and mark the paste in lines with a knife on the surface, to show where to cut it when baked.

-Bake from 20 minutes to 1/2 hour; and, a short time before being done, take the pastry out of the oven, brush it over with the white of an egg, sift over pounded sugar, and put it back in the oven to color.
+Bake (350°F) from 20 minutes to 1/2 hour; and, a short time before being done, take the pastry out of the oven, brush it over with the white of an egg, sift over pounded sugar, and put it back in the oven to color.

-These strips, cut about 2 inches long, piled in circular rows, and a plateful of flavored whipped cream poured in the middle, make a very pretty dish.
-Seasonable at any time.
+These strips, cut about 2 inches long, piled in circular rows, and a plateful of flavored whipped cream poured in the middle, make a very pretty party dish.

-The vintage valentine card above is one Mom received at a class Valentine's Day party in 1920.
+The vintage valentine card is one that Mom received at a class Valentine's Day party in 1920.
 Receiving a store-bought card was really something in those days, as money was scarce and most kids had to be content with making their own.

-Most people baked their own cookies back then too, likely using these old fashioned Valentine cookie recipes.
+Most people baked their own cookies back then too, likely using these old fashioned Valentine cut out cookie recipes.
 You can use them to make special cookies for any holiday celebration.
 Simply cut them in shapes other than hearts.